Garlin case: Charges

-The Wisconsin charges included first-degree murder, abuse of a corpse and child abuse.
+The Wisconsin charges included first-degree murder, abuse of a corpse, and child abuse.
 The complaint, dated 20 June 2007, made no mention of identity theft.
-Since the alleged crimes involved an interstate component, Federal charges were possible.
-All accused faced life imprisonment plus 100 years on the Wisconsin charges alone (Wisconsin does not have the death penalty).
+All accused faced life imprisonment and an additional 100 years on the charges.

-Jane E. Kohlwey, Columbia County district attorney, was in charge of the case.
-Colorado, Florida and Kentucky expressed an interest in trying the defendants.
+Jane E. Kohlwey, Columbia County, WI district attorney, was in charge of the case.
+Colorado, Florida, and Kentucky expressed an interest in trying the defendants.
 Since the combined cases were complex and involved multiple jurisdictions, Columbia County's small district attorney's office was under pressure.
-The Portage Daily Register voiced local concerns: "While a plea deal could be worked out that would reduce the expense to Columbia County taxpayers for four trials, a heavy workload still awaits police and prosecutors."
+The Portage Daily Register voiced local concerns: "While a plea deal could be worked out that would reduce the expense to Columbia County taxpayers for four trials, a heavy workload still awaits police and prosecutors".

 A preliminary hearing was scheduled for November 19–20, 2007 following an earlier hearing on November 6 concerning videotaped evidence.
-Felicia Garlin's attorneys sought to have Garlin wear street clothing at the hearing, but the request was denied by the judge.

 Sentencing

-Prosecutors discounted evidence and testimony that Candace Clark was the gang leader, contending that Michael Sisk must have controlled the group and filing extra charges against the man.
-The prosecution appeared to discount the role of Michaela Clerc, whose lesbian relationship with Tammy Garlin triggered the torture and homicide.
+Prosecutors discounted evidence and testimony that Clark was the gang leader, contending instead that Sisk must have controlled the group and filing extra charges against him.
+The prosecution appeared to discount the role of Clerc, whose lesbian relationship with Garlin triggered the torture and homicide.
 Judge Alan White followed the prosecution's lead, imposing the following sentences on September 9, 2008: